uadmin/uadmin/docs/_build/html/_sources/tutorial/part2.rst.txt

 Register Inlines
 ^^^^^^^^^^^^^^^^
-Register inline allows you to merge a submodel to a parent model where the foreign key of the submodels are specified.
+Register inline allows you to merge a parent model to a submodel where the foreign key(s) are specified.

 **Why do we use Register inlines?** We use them to show that the field of a model is related to another model as long as there is a foreign key specified.